hashmapinc/Tempus/docs/api/mqtt.rst

 Request attribute values from the server
 ========================================

-In order to request client-side or shared device attributes to ThingsBoard server node, send PUBLISH message to the following topic:
+In order to request client-side or shared device attributes to Tempus Cloud server node, send PUBLISH message to the following topic:

 .. code-block:: bash